Ged-Miner/ai-tutor-v2/project-progress.md

 - ✅ **WebSocket event handling**
 - ✅ **Mobile-first responsive design patterns**
 - ✅ **Real-time broadcasting architecture**
+- ✅ **CORS configuration for extensions**
+- ✅ **Rate limiting strategies**
+- ✅ **Version control for dynamic content**
+- ✅ **Smart content selection algorithms**

 ---

-## 🎉 Milestone Achievements

-**✅ Completed Major Milestones:**
-1. Full authentication system with 3 user roles
-2. Complete admin user management + course management
-3. Teacher course & lesson management
-4. Student enrollment and course access
-5. Professional UI with shadcn/ui
-6. Type-safe API layer
-7. Route groups architecture
-8. Markdown rendering for content
-9. **Custom Node.js server with Socket.io**
-10. **Real-time WebSocket chat rooms**
-11. **OpenAI API integration for AI tutoring**
-12. **Automatic AI responses grounded in lesson content**
-13. **Mobile-first responsive design across all tables**
-14. **Lesson summary state management (NOT_STARTED → GENERATING → COMPLETED/FAILED)**
-15. **Async background job handling for transcript summarization**
-16. **Multi-state UI components based on operation status**

-**📍 Current Position:**
-- **Fully functional AI tutor platform with state-managed features**
-- Teachers can create and manage courses/lessons
-- Teachers can write custom summaries OR auto-generate from transcripts
-- Students can access content and chat with AI in real-time
-- Multiple students can collaborate in lesson chat rooms
-- AI responds intelligently based on lesson content
-- Mobile-optimized for classroom use
-- Ready for Chrome extension CORS + rate limiting
-- **Deployment strategy: Railway.app Hobby tier (~$5-15/month)**

-**🎯 Next Milestones:**
-1. Chrome extension CORS configuration + rate limiting
-2. Admin UI for system prompt management
-3. Railway production deployment
-4. Load testing for 100-200 concurrent users

----

-## 🚀 Ready for Weeks 10-12
+## 🚀 Ready for Week 10-12: Production Deployment

-With **~90% of the project complete**, the core AI tutoring platform is fully operational with proper state management!
-The real-time chat works beautifully, AI responses are contextually relevant, transcript summarization is automatic, and the mobile experience is smooth.
+With **~95% of the project complete**, the AI tutoring platform is fully operational with advanced features!
+The real-time chat works beautifully, AI responses are contextually relevant with customizable prompts, transcript summarization is automatic, the Chrome extension can securely upload transcripts, admins can manage and version AI prompts, and the mobile experience is smooth.

-**Week 9 Achievements:**
+**Week 9 Achievements (November 3, 2025):**
-1. ✅ Implemented lesson summary state management with 4-state enum
+1. ✅ Implemented Chrome extension CORS configuration
-2. ✅ Fixed infinite spinner issue for custom lessons
-3. ✅ Teachers can now write summaries from scratch when not auto-generating
-4. ✅ Finalized deployment strategy (Railway Hobby tier)
-5. ✅ Established clear product owner team access model
+2. ✅ Added rate limiting with proper headers
+3. ✅ Created comprehensive API documentation
+4. ✅ Built complete admin system prompts management UI
+5. ✅ Implemented version control for prompts
+6. ✅ Added smart prompt selection with auto-deactivation
+7. ✅ Enabled testing different AI behaviors easily

 **What's Next:**
-1. Add CORS configuration for Chrome extension
-2. Implement rate limiting for transcript uploads
-3. Add admin UI for system prompt management
-4. Polish advanced features (streaming, token tracking)
-5. Deploy to Railway.app with GitHub integration
+1. **Deploy to Railway.app** with custom domain and SSL
+2. Set up production environment variables
+3. Configure automated backups
+4. Implement monitoring and logging
+5. Load test for 100-200 concurrent users
+6. Document deployment process

-**Major Achievement:** The platform now delivers on its core promise with resilient state management - students can ask questions about lessons and receive AI-powered tutoring in real-time, teachers can manage summaries flexibly, and multiple students can collaborate together.
+**Major Achievement:** The platform now delivers on its complete promise - students can ask questions about lessons and receive AI-powered tutoring with customizable AI personalities, teachers can manage content flexibly with automatic or manual summaries, admins can control AI behavior through versioned prompts, and the Chrome extension can securely upload transcripts with rate limiting protection.

-**Deployment Ready:** With Railway chosen as the hosting platform, the product owner's team will have direct GitHub push access and full visibility into logs, metrics, and environment management.
-Perfect for hands-on server-side access.
+**Deployment Ready:** Railway Hobby tier (~$5-15/month) chosen as hosting platform.
+Product owner's team will have direct GitHub push access and full visibility into logs, metrics, and environment management.

-Let's finish strong and get to production! 🎓🚀
+Let's deploy to production and get this amazing platform into users' hands! 🎓🚀